gbxyz/rdap-referrals-rfc/draft-brown-rdap-referrals.md

   type="application/json"
 ```

+In this example, the context URI is the URI that was requested by the user
+agent.

 ## Registrar RDAP "`Link`" Header

-Following on from the above, the following RDAP link object (which represents
+Following on from the above, the following RDAP link object, which represents
-the RDAP URL of the sponsoring registrar of a resource):
+the RDAP URL of the sponsoring registrar of a resource:

 ```json
 {